mfelleisen/Santorini/Code/README.md

 - [X] make referee robust against failures in player code;
       it's okay to assume correctness of Common code [X] added generic xsend method (time, exns, raises)
+- [ ] improve strategy unrolling so that
+  - [ ] initialization can also use it
 - [ ] best-of N run in referee, instead of a single run
 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?